tlawler1986/Quizlet/README.md

 # 💻 Technologies used

--Javascript
+- Javascript
--HTML
+- HTML
--CSS
+- CSS
--Quizlet (source of some questions)
+- Quizlet (source of some questions)

 # 🕹️ Getting Started
 1. Click the answer you believe is correct